non-idempotent transactions (clone) under ext3 may not replay correct result

 That's almost enough for clone() (if we add O_EXCL and whitelist EEXIST for non-btrfs).
 It wouldn't catch something like

 3 delete B

 That trick also wouldn't work for clone_range(), which doesn't create a file.

 It may be that we need to make transactions idempotent at a higher level, but it'd be dependent on what you clone to, and whether it is ever modified/removed... it'd be dependent on the particular, though, and hard to analyze/verify.

-#10 Updated by Sage Weil almost 7 years ago
+#10 Updated by Sage Weil over 7 years ago

 I think the simplest solution would be:

 - for all operations, set an xattr with the last op_seq to write to that file.

 - for any operation that is potentially non-idempotent, fsync(2) after doing it.